Crowdstorm's pressure cookers buyers' guide

 If you like the idea of preserving your own homegrown or home-produced foods, investing in a pressure canner is a wise move.
 You can still cook small amounts of food in a pressure canner, though it will take longer to heat up, and it allows you to preserve your own vegetables or fresh foods.

-Once you’ve found a deal that catches your eye, click the offer and you’ll be transferred to the website of your chosen independent retailer where you can simply click and buy – easy!
+Once you’ve found a deal that catches your eye, click the offer and you’ll be transferred directly to the official website of your chosen retailer where you can simply click and buy – easy!